MerkMorassi/mythos-dashboard/README.md

 npm run client
 ```

-This will provide a local URL (e.g., `http://localhost:8080`).
-Open this address in your web browser to use the MYTHOS DASHBOARD.
+Open the local URL provided by the client (e.g., `http://localhost:8080`) in your web browser to use the dashboard.

+---

+## 🌐 Deployment

+This is a full-stack application that requires a hosting environment capable of running a Node.js server and a PostgreSQL database.
+A platform like **Render** is highly recommended as it provides free tiers for both.

+For a complete, step-by-step deployment guide, please refer to **[INSTALL_MANUAL.md](INSTALL_MANUAL.md)**.

 ---